Skip to content

 3 min · the only step that talks to a third party

-LiteHQ uses Stripe Connect — you own the Connect account, your tenants are charged through your platform.
+LiteHQ uses Stripe Connect.
+You own the Connect account, your tenants are charged through your platform.
 Funds settle directly into your bank account; we never touch them.
 Click Connect Stripe on the dashboard banner.

 The onboarding flow